Efficient discovery of multiple minimum action pathways using Gaussian process: Abstract

 \section{Abstract}

 We present a new efficient transition pathway search method based on the least action principle and the Gaussian process regression method.
-Most pathway search methods developed so far rely on string representations, which approximate a transition pathway by a series of slowly varying replicas of a system.
-Since those methods require a large number of replica images, they are computationally expensive in general.
-Our approach employs the Gaussian process regression method, which takes the Bayesian inference on the shape of a given potential energy surface with a few observed data and Gaussian-shaped kernel functions.
-Based on the inferred potential, we find multiple low-action pathways by carrying out the action optimization based on the Action-CSA (Conformational space annealing).
-Here we demonstrate a drastic elevation of computing efficiency about five orders of magnitude for the system with the M\"uller-Brown potential.
-Further, for the sake of demonstrating its real-world capabilities, we apply our method to \textit{ab initio} calculations on alanine dipeptide.
-The improved efficiency of GPAO makes it possible to identify multiple transition pathways of alanine dipeptide and calculate their transition probabilities with \textit{ab initio} accuracy.
-We are confident that our GPAO method is a powerful approach to investigate the mechanisms of complex chemical reactions
+Most pathway search methods developed so far rely on string representations, which approximate a transition pathway by a series of slowly varying system replicas.
+Such string methods are computationally expensive in general because they require many replicas to obtain smooth pathways.
+Here, we present an approach employing the Gaussian process regression method, which infers the shape of a potential energy surface with a few observed data and Gaussian-shaped kernel functions.
+We demonstrate a drastic elevation of computing efficiency of the method about five orders of magnitude than existing methods.
+Further, to demonstrate its real-world capabilities, we apply our method to find multiple conformational transition pathways of alanine dipeptide using a quantum mechanical potential.
+Owing to the improved efficiency of our method, Gaussian process action optimization (GPAO), we obtain the multiple transition pathways of alanine dipeptide and calculate their transition probabilities successfully with \textit{ab initio} accuracy.
+In addition, GPAO successfully finds the isomerization pathways of small molecules and the rearrangement of atoms on a metallic surface.